MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | mnr_HUD-9 | ITO2096 |

-Service days for train services 3 and 13 are defined using calendar.txt.
-Notably, general service days (i.e. weekdays, weekends and anyday) are also defined, as these will be associated with specific timeframes in order to model `time-variable fares`.
+Service days for train services 3 and 13 are defined using `calendar.txt`.
+Notably, other records with generic days (i.e. weekdays, weekends, and anyday) that aren't associated with any trips are defined, and these will be associated with timeframes in order to model `time-variable fares`.

 [**calendar.txt**](../../reference/#calendartxt)